rwbfd/OpenCompetition/README.md

 7. XgBoost, LightGBM and CatBoost.
 8. GPLearn, a library for symbolic learning, can be installed using `pip install gplearn`.
+9. rpy2.
+Can be installed using `pip install rpy2`.
+Note that you have to have R installed.

 ## Available contents